AngryCarrot789/SharpPad/README.md

 has more details about how they work if you want to read more

 # Licence
-All source files in FramePFX are under the GNU General Public License version 3.0 or later (GPL v3.0+).
+All source files in SharpPad are under the GNU General Public License version 3.0 or later (GPL v3.0+)
-FramePFX uses libraries that have other licences, such as MIT/LGPL licences.